-MiddSafe: Middlebury Safe and Confidential Advocates (Students in undergraduate program and

-Middlebury summer programs only) 802.377.0239
+MiddSafe: Middlebury Safe and Confidential Advocates (Students in undergraduate program and Middlebury summer programs only)

 MiddSafe advocates are Middlebury College students committed to providing a safe and confidential resource for our peers in need of support and information around sexual assault, stalking, dating violence, domestic violence, and other personal violations.
-MiddSafe Advocates are certified Vermont state crisis workers trained to non-judgmentally and compassionately support individuals in emergency and non-crisis situations.
-They provide a menu of options to guide students towards medical, legal, and emotional resources on local, state, and national levels.
-No matter where an individual is in the process of dealing with their experience, MiddSafe Advocates are here to listen.MiddSafe advocates are available for several aspects of Middlebury College Community Support:
+MiddSafe Advocates are certified Vermont

 - Hotline operated by volunteer student advocates 24 hours a day, 7 days a week, excluding undergraduate academic breaks on the Vermont campus. - Summer MiddSafe services are available at certain times.
-Office/walk-in and hotline hours will be posted on their website each summer. - All advocates can provide information to individuals about on- and off-campus services to offer support and advocacy following an act of sexual or domestic violence.
-Some examples include appointments at Center for Health and Wellness or Porter hospital, meetings with deans, professors, Public Safety, the Civil Rights and Title IX Coordinator, and making contact with Counseling Services of Addison County or Middlebury Police Department.
+This information is shared with summer programs, on social media, and is available through Health and Wellness Education.
+The MiddSafe Online Advocate is available 24/7/365. - All advocates can provide information to individuals about on- and off-campus services to offer support and advocacy following an act of sexual or domestic violence.
+Some examples include appointments at Center for Health and Wellness or Porter hospital, meetings with Deans, Professors, Public Safety, the Civil Rights and Title IX Coordinator, and making contact with Counseling Services of Addison County or Middlebury Police Department.